On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Positive Psychology has information on the role and aims of positive psychology in well-being, which we can apply and use in the the current coronavirus situation.

-Finding Resilience and Recovery gives brief information about the scientific evidence-based psychological therapies that are designed to address barriers to our well-being stemming from stress and emotional distress.
+Finding Resilience and Recovery gives brief information about the scientific evidence-based psychological therapies that are designed to address barriers to our well-being stemming from stress and emotional distress in the context of challenging times.
 It also includes an application of the concept of resilience to this.

 About the Well-being Doc gives more information about this site, and the approaches that underpin its design.